palashencode/java-designpattern-impl/src/main/java/com/java/app/memento/README.md

 - In other cases, it uses an intermediate interface, between the originator and caretaker classes.
 - A stricter version of the previous case which has Originators and Mementos as interfaces interacting with each other.

+- This example uses `Serialization` to implement the backup and restore functionality.

 **References**
 ---